 CP 31398 dihydrochloride

-p53 stabilizing agent.
+CP 31398 dihydrochloride is a p53 stabilizing agent.
 Stabilizes the active conformation of p53 and promotes p53 activity in cancer cell lines with mutant or wild-type p53.
 Inhibits growth of small human tumor xenografts in vivo.

 Sold for research purposes under agreement from Pfizer Inc.